wartimeaide/website/README.md

-# website
+# Website
-This is for the website of wartime aide
+This is the respondatory for the Wartime Aide website.